ParadoxicalFlummox/ParadoxicalFlummox/README.md

 ## Introductions and About Me
-I am a student at the University of North Dakota & I am positioned to graduate May 2025
+I am a graduate from the University of North Dakota, I graduated May of 2025
-- I am currently working on my senior capstone project, A telemetry driven load balancer for distributed software defined networks or SNeLB for short.
+- I am currently open to employment.
+My focus is in distributed networking and software engineering.
-- I was the VP of Training and became the Co-President of the UND triathlon club.
+- I currently am currently deploying systems and services on my home lab.

 Some of my hobbies include:
 - Photography